HoleInTheSeat/Useful-Scripts-and-misc/Cert Renewal/README.md

 The script above points to `/home/packetfence/.secrets/cloudflare.ini` for the cloudflare credentials, but you may want to change that. cloudflare has documentation on how to get an api token [here](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/)
 Its not recommended to use a global api key

+Ideally, you would create a cron job to run this script on a desired interval